What Constitutes a Disability?

 Students tell me they need to take their tests in a location other than the classroom.
 Who is responsible to get tests to this alternative location?

 Due to issues of test integrity, instructors must take tests to the Testing Center.
 The ACCESS Office staff will pick up and return the test to the Testing Center for your convenience.
 It is the students’ responsibility to address this issue with their instructors well in advance of the first test.
 It is also the students’ responsibility to remind teachers before the test that they require certain accommodations.
 Students are required to make test-taking arrangements with the ACCESS Office at least two days before the test date.
-Please see the Faculty Exam Guidelines on the right for further instruction.
+Please see the Faculty Exam Guidelines on the backside of the student's Accommodation Letter for further instruction.

 If students need note-takers, what do I do?